Medically Reviewed By

 Which Mesothelioma Biopsy Is Right For You?

-Not every patient will undergo the same biopsy procedure.
-The location of the original tumor is one of the most important factors.
-Another is how much metastasis shows up on imaging scans.
+Not every patient will undergo the same biopsy procedures.
+The location of tumors or abnormal thickening are factors.
+Another is if there is metastatic disease seen on imaging scans.

 For instance, less-invasive camera-assisted needle biopsies may help early-stage patients.
-The disease has not spread far, so doctors won’t need to view the entire thorax or abdomen.
-Late-stage patients may need an invasive approach to uncover all tumor spread.
+The disease has not spread far, so doctors won’t need to view the entire chest cavity or abdomen.
+Late-stage patients may need an invasive approach to uncover the extent of tumor spread.

-Misdiagnosis is common with this disease, so we urge you to prioritize experience and expertise when seeking medical care.
-If you have symptoms and want to get a biopsy, use our free Doctor Match program to connect with a specialist.
+Misdiagnosis is not uncommon with this rare cancer, so we urge you to prioritize experience and expertise when seeking medical care.
+For more information on how to find a mesothelioma specialist, use our free Doctor Match program.

 Frequently Asked Questions About Mesothelioma Biopsies